RoboCop (franchise): RoboCop (2014)

 A remake of the original film and a reboot of the franchise was released in early 2014.
 The film is directed by Brazilian filmmaker José Padilha and stars Joel Kinnaman in the title role.
 Gary Oldman and Samuel L. Jackson co-star in supporting roles.
 According to Kinnaman, the film is a reimagination of the original story, and bits and pieces cater to fans of the original film.
 In July 2012, a viral website for the fictional OmniCorp was opened to promote the film.

 Two months later in September, MGM and Columbia Pictures released the official film plot:

-In "RoboCop", the year is 2028 and multinational conglomerate OmniCorp is at the center of robot technology.
-Their drones are winning wars around the globe and now they want to bring this technology to the home front.
-Alex Murphy (Kinnaman) is a loving husband, father and good cop doing his best to stem the tide of crime and corruption in Detroit.
-After he is critically injured in the line of duty, OmniCorp utilizes their remarkable science of robotics to save Alex's life.
-He returns to the streets of his beloved city with amazing new abilities, but with issues a regular man has never had to face before.
+In RoboCop, set in the year 2028, multinational conglomerate OmniCorp is at the forefront of robot technology.
+Their drones are winning wars around the world, and now they seek to bring this technology to the home front.
+Alex Murphy (Kinnaman) is a devoted husband, father, and dedicated cop, fighting to combat crime and corruption in Detroit.
+After he is critically injured in the line of duty, OmniCorp uses their advanced robotics to save his life.
+He returns to the streets of his beloved city with incredible new abilities, but also grapples with challenges a regular man has never had to face.